-The Missouri Medicaid program provides medical services to eligible beneficiaries within defined program benefits in somewhat the same way insurance companies provide coverage for their policyholders.
+The Missouri Medicaid program provides medical services to eligible beneficiaries within defined program benefits in somewhat the same

 The services provided include those required by the federal government such as hospital and physician services.
-Also included are optional services such as pharmaceutical and personal care services authorized by the Missouri General Assembly and identified in Section 208.152 RSMo.
+Also included are optional services such as pharmaceutical and personal care services authorized by the Missouri General Assembly and identified in Section 208.152 of the Revised Statutes of Missouri.

 The Division of Medical Services administers a mandatory Medicaid managed care program called MC+ managed care for eligible recipients in the eastern, central and western areas of the state.
-Children, pregnant women, TANF families, and children in state custody receive their medical care through managed care organizations, allowing the state to ensure access to health care and control costs at the same time.
+Children, pregnant women, TANF families and children in state custody receive their medical care through managed care organizations, allowing the state to ensure access to health care and control costs at the same time.